Popular front: France

-In France, the collapse of a leftist government coalition of social-democrats and left-liberal republicans, followed by the far-right riots, which brought to power an autocratic right-wing government, changed the equation.
-To resist a slippery slope of encroachment towards authoritarianism, socialists were now more inclined to operate in the street and communists to co-operate with other antifascists in Parliament.
+French politics saw the collapse of a leftist government coalition of social-democrats and left-liberal republicans, followed by far-right riots which brought to power an autocratic right-wing government.
+With a slide toward authoritarianism looming, previously peaceful socialists were now more inclined to street protests, and previously doctrinaire communists more willing to co-operate with other antifascists in Parliament.
 In June 1934, Léon Blum's socialist French Section of the Workers' International (SFIO) signed a pact of united action with the French Communist Party.
-By October, the Communist Party had begun to suggest that the republican parties that had not sided with the nationalist government might also be included, and it accepted the offer the next July after the French government tilted even further to the right.
+By October, the Communist Party began to suggest that republican parties opposed to the nationalist government might also be included, and strengthened this the next July after the French government tilted even further to the right.

-In May 1935, France and the Soviet Union signed a defensive alliance, and in August 1935, the 7th World Congress of the Comintern officially endorsed the Popular Front strategy.
+In May 1935, France and the Soviet Union signed a defensive military alliance, and in August 1935, the 7th World Congress of the Comintern officially endorsed the Popular Front strategy.
 In the elections of May 1936, the Popular Front won a majority of parliamentary seats (378 deputies against 220), and Blum formed a government.
-In Fascist Italy, the Comintern advised an alliance between the Italian Communist Party and the Italian Socialist Party, but the latter rejected the idea.
+In Fascist Italy, the Comintern advised an alliance between the Italian Communist Party and the Italian Socialist Party, but the latter rejected it.

 Great Britain

-There were attempts in Great Britain to found a popular front, against the National Government's appeasement of Nazi Germany, between the Labour Party, the Liberal Party, the Independent Labour Party, the Communist Party and even rebellious elements of the Conservative Party under Winston Churchill, but they failed mainly because of opposition from within the Labour Party, which was seething with anger over communist efforts to take over union locals.
-In addition, the incompatibility of liberal and socialist approaches also caused many Liberals to be hostile.
+In reaction to the National Government's appeasement of Nazi Germany, there were attempts at a popular front between the British Labour Party, the Liberal Party, the Independent Labour Party, the Communist Party and even rebellious elements of the Conservative Party under Winston Churchill.
+They failed mainly because of opposition from within the Labour Party, which was seething with anger over communist efforts to take over union locals, as well as the general incompatibility between liberal and socialist approaches.

 United States

-The Communist Party of the United States of America (CPUSA) had been quite hostile to the New Deal until 1935, but it suddenly reversed positions and tried to form a popular front with the New Dealers.
-It sought a joint Socialist-Communist ticket with Norman Thomas's Socialist Party of America in the 1936 presidential election, but the Socialists rejected the overture.
-The communists also then offered support to Franklin Roosevelt's New Deal.
+The Communist Party of the United States of America (CPUSA) had been quite hostile to the New Deal until 1935, but it suddenly reversed its position.
+After attempting a joint Socialist-Communist ticket with Norman Thomas's Socialist Party of America in the 1936 presidential election, which the Socialists rejected, the communists also then offered support to Franklin D. Roosevelt's New Deal.
 The Popular Front saw the Communist Party taking a very patriotic and populist line, later called Browderism.

 The Popular Front has been summarized by historian Kermit McKenzie as:

-McKenzie asserted that to be a mere tactical expedient, with the broad goals of communists for the overthrow of capitalism through revolution remaining unchanged.
+McKenzie characterized this as a mere tactical expedient, without changing the ultimate goal of overthrowing capitalism through revolution under the Communist Party.

-Cultural historian Michael Denning has challenged the Communist Party-centric view of the US popular front, saying that the "fellow travelers" in the US actually composed the majority of the movement.
-In his view, Communist party membership was only one (optional) element of leftist US culture at the time.
+Cultural historian Michael Denning has challenged the Communist Party-centered view of the US popular front, saying that sympathetic non-members (fellow-travelers) composed the majority of the movement.
+In his view, Communist party membership was not a mandatory or crucial element of leftist US culture at the time.